.class file in a tree,

 is printed to the console.

-Once you have implemented your FileVisitor
+Once you have implemented your FileVisitor,

 how do you initiate the file walk?

-There are two walkFileTree
+There are two walkFileTree methods in the

-Files
+Files class.

-.
+FileVisitor.
 You can invoke the PrintFiles

 file visitor as follows: